Surgical Repair of the Canine ACL

 Fabellar Tibial Suture (Lateral suture)

-The fabellar-tibial suture (more commonly called lateral suture) is a surgical procedure that has been used for many years in the management of dogs with torn CCL.
+The fabellar-tibial suture (more commonly called lateral suture) is a surgical procedure that has been used for many years in managing dogs with torn CCL.
 Basically the procedure involves opening up the knee (arthrotomy), removing all the damaged ligament and cartilage, and replacing the CCL with a man-made material, usually nylon or stainless steel.

 Tibial Plateau Leveling Osteotomy (TPLO)

-Tibial Plateau Leveling Osteotomy (TPLO) is a relatively new surgical procedure, that has been in wide spread use for the past 10 years.
+Tibial Plateau Leveling Osteotomy (TPLO) is a relatively new surgical procedure that has been widely used for the past twenty years.
 Because this procedure and the surgical instruments required to perform the procedure are patented, surgeons must be certified to perform TPLO surgery.

 TPLO essentially involves making a controlled fracture (osteotomy) in the upper portion of the tibia, just below the knee, rotating the osteotomy into a new position determined by the preoperative radiographs, and fixing the osteotomy with a metal plate and screws.
-The effect of rotating the osteotomy is that the biomechanics of the knee are subtly altered such that the dog no longer requires a CCL.
+The effect of rotating the osteotomy is that the knee biomechanics are subtly altered such that the dog no longer requires a CCL.

-The tibial plateau leveling osteotomy can be performed on any dog though it is most often used for dogs over 30 pounds or very athletic dogs.
+The tibial plateau leveling osteotomy can be performed on any dog, though it is most often used for dogs over 30 pounds or very athletic.

 Lateral Suture vs TPLO

-The TPLO has caused tremendous debate among veterinary surgeons with regard to which surgical procedure is most appropriate for any individual dog.
-There are surgeons in the United States that recommend lateral suture as the best option for every patient, and others that recommend TPLO as the best option for every patient.
-It is Town & Country Veterinary Clinic’s opinion that each procedure has relative advantages and disadvantages, which owners should take into consideration when making their decision.
+The TPLO has caused tremendous debate among veterinary surgeons concerning which surgical procedure is most appropriate for dogs.
+Some surgeons in the United States recommend lateral sutures as the best option for every patient and others recommend TPLO as the best option for every patient.
+Beyond Pets Animal Hospital’s opinion is that each procedure has relative advantages and disadvantages, which owners should consider when making their decision.

-Advantages of the lateral suture include the fact that it is a relatively quick surgical procedure, which should minimize surgical and anesthetic risk (however at Town & Country Veterinary Clinic we have found the difference to be only 10-15 minutes).
-This procedure has been studied extensively and although not perfect, has a proven and well-defined usually good long-term result.
-Lateral suture is slightly less expensive to perform.
-The primary disadvantage of the lateral suture is that the great majority of dogs only recover to 85- 90% of normal and take longer to reach this level.
+Advantages of the lateral suture include that it is a relatively quick surgical procedure, which should minimize surgical and anesthetic risk (however at Beyond Pets Animal Hospital, we have found the difference to be only 10-15 minutes).
+Although not perfect, this procedure has been studied extensively and has a proven and well-defined usually good long-term result.
+The lateral suture is slightly less expensive to perform.
+The primary disadvantage of the lateral suture is that most dogs only recover to 85- 90% of normal and take longer to reach this level.
 There is almost always some progression of arthritis, and intermittent mild lameness persists, especially after exercise.
 Dogs do well, but they may not be particularly “athletic.”

 The primary advantage of TPLO is that the procedure offers the potential for dogs to be considerably better than 85- 90% of normal.
 In addition, some dogs with very steep tibial plateau angles require TPLO as the lateral suture will fail in these dogs.
-It is our subjective opinion at Town & Country Veterinary Clinic that this is probably the case in 10-20 % of dogs.
+Our subjective opinion at Beyond Pets Animal Hospital is that this is probably the case in 10-20 % of dogs.
 The primary disadvantage of TPLO is related to its somewhat more complex nature.
 Surgery times are slightly longer, and therefore a slight increase in infection rate is expected (although we have not seen any difference in infection rates between the two procedures in this hospital).
 Because of its complexity, slightly increased anesthesia time, implants, and additional radiographs, TPLO is more expensive to perform.

-Because definitive objective data is not yet available comparing long term (6- 8 years post-op) results of the lateral suture and TPLO, decisions regarding which procedure to perform in dogs with torn CCL should be based on careful consideration of all the above factors.
-Young, athletic, and large dogs may be especially good candidates for TPLO.
+Because definitive objective data is not yet available comparing long-term (6- 8 years post-op) results of the lateral suture and TPLO, decisions regarding which procedure to perform in dogs with torn CCL should be based on careful consideration of all the above factors.
+Young, athletic, and large dogs may be good candidates for TPLO.